Ajhar21/product-service-management/README.md

 This project provides a RESTful API for managing products, implementing security with Google OAuth2 authentication, and ensuring that only authorized users can perform specific actions (e.g., POST, PUT, DELETE).

+# Feature

+This Product Service Management application offers a robust set of features designed to manage product data with secure access controls.
+The key features include:

+1. Authentication via Google OAuth2

+Users are authenticated using Google OAuth2.
+No manual login required; authentication occurs automatically when accessing any protected endpoint.

+If the user is not authenticated, they are redirected to Google’s OAuth2 login page for authentication.

+2. Product Management

+Create Product (POST /api/products): Allows admins to add new products to the system.

+View Products (GET /api/products): Allows both users and admins to view a list of all available products.

+Update Product (PUT /api/products/{id}): Admins can update product details, such as name, description, and price.

+Delete Product (DELETE /api/products/{id}): Admins can delete products from the system.

+3. Role-Based Access Control (RBAC)

+Admin users have full access to all product management actions (create, update, delete).

+Regular users can only view products but cannot perform any create, update, or delete operations.

+4. CSRF Protection

+All endpoints are secured with CSRF protection to ensure that requests are from authenticated users.

+5. Swagger UI Integration

+Swagger UI is integrated for API documentation, allowing developers to explore and test the API endpoints interactively.

+6. Testing & MockMvc Integration

+The application includes integration tests to ensure that the product management functionality works as expected.

+The tests also cover role-based access control, ensuring that non-admin users are restricted from performing administrative actions.

 ## Prerequisites

 Before setting up the application, ensure that you have the following installed on your machine: